 Her facility with role-play and improv was instrumental in the creation of our Hand Puppet program, which helps 2nd and 3rd graders develop characters and improvise problem-solution plot lines.

 Danny graduated in 2001 from New Jersey City University with degrees in Theater/English and Music.
 After graduation, he was hired by the award-winning theater troupe, The Irondale Ensemble Project based in NYC.
+After his tenure with the theater troupe, he went on to write, produce and star in original works Off-Broadway, and toured internationally.
+Danny is also a world-class touring jazz singer and saxophonist, and has recorded two studio albums as a leader and has played many renowned venues including Lincoln Center and Carnegie Hall.

 Mary Graham Aiken